 Are they all from a particular company, industry or industry subset?
 Or maybe they’re all from a certain drip campaign?

-Yes, segmentation will generally mean your big email list is divided into smaller chunks, Maropost Marketing Cloud makes this easy and efficient, but consider using some broader variables that could help build your list.
+Yes, segmentation will generally mean your big email list is divided into smaller chunks, Maropost for Marketing makes this easy and efficient, but consider using some broader variables that could help build your list.

 You could also consider adding different variables to your list, like when a lead signed up or the pages they looked at on your site.